-The Trump Administration exempts new nuclear reactors from environmental review
+The Trump administration exempts new nuclear reactors from environmental review

-The Trump Administration is excluding new experimental reactors being built at sites around the U.S. from a major environmental law that would have required them to disclose how their construction and operation might harm the environment.
-The law also typically required a written, public assessment of the possible consequences of a nuclear accident.
+The Trump administration has created an exclusion for new experimental reactors being built at sites around the U.S. from a major environmental law.
+The law would have required them to disclose how their construction and operation might harm the environment, and it also typically required a written, public assessment of the possible consequences of a nuclear accident.

-The exclusion comes just days after NPR revealed officials at the Department of Energy had secretly rewritten environmental, safety and security rules to make it easier for the reactors to be built.
+The exclusion announcement comes just days after NPR revealed that officials at the Department of Energy had secretly rewritten environmental, safety and security rules to make it easier for the reactors to be built.

 The Department of Energy announced the change Monday in a notice in the Federal Register.
-It said the department would begin excluding advanced nuclear reactors from the National Environmental Policy Act.
-The act requires federal agencies to consider the environment when undertaking new projects and programs.
+It said the department would begin excluding advanced nuclear reactors from major requirements of the National Environmental Policy Act (NEPA).
+The act calls on federal agencies to consider the environment when undertaking new projects and programs.

-That law also requires extensive reporting on how proposed programs might impact local ecosystems.
-That documentation, known as an Environmental Impact Statement, and a second lesser type of analysis, known as an Environmental Assessment, provide an opportunity for the public to review and comment on potential projects in their community.
+The law also requires extensive reporting on how proposed programs might impact local ecosystems.
+That documentation, known as an environmental impact statement, and a second lesser type of analysis, known as an environmental assessment, provide an opportunity for the public to review and comment on potential projects in their community.

 Loading...

-Note: Clarification: The article has been updated to reflect the creation of a new exclusion category for the reactors.
-Individual reactor companies will still need to ask for the exclusion.